chasefinch/django-amp-renderer/README.md

 	pip install django-amp-renderer

-To apply the middleware, add `django_amp_renderer.middleware.AMPRenderingMiddleware` to `MIDDLEWARE` in your Django settings file:
+To apply the middleware, add `django_amp_renderer.AMPRenderingMiddleware` to `MIDDLEWARE` in your Django settings file:

 	MIDDLEWARE = [
-	    'django_amp_renderer.middleware.AMPRenderingMiddleware',
+	    'django_amp_renderer.AMPRenderingMiddleware',
 	    …
 	]